 Two House special elections in Ohio highlight divisions in both parties

-Two contentious special election primaries in Ohio for open congressional seats will wrap up on Tuesday night.
-Both highlight the divisiveness and rancor within the Democratic and Republican Parties ahead of the 2022 midterm elections.
+Two contentious special election primaries in Ohio for open congressional seats wrapped up on Tuesday night.
+Both highlighted the divisiveness and rancor within the Democratic and Republican Parties ahead of the 2022 midterm elections.

-A battle between progressives and the Democratic Party establishment is playing out in Ohio's 11th District, where two Black women — Bernie Sanders 2020 campaign co-chair Nina Turner and Cuyahoga County Democratic Party Chair Shontel Brown — are the leading Democratic candidates in a seat President Biden won with 80% of the vote.
+The Associated Press projected Mike Carey, who was backed by former President Trump, won the GOP primary in Ohio's 15th congressional district on Tuesday night.
+He will face state Representative Allison Russo, who the AP projected as the winner of Tuesday's Democratic primary.

+"Tonight, Republicans across Ohio's 15th Congressional District sent a clear message to the nation that President Donald J. Trump is, without a doubt, the leader of our party," Carey said in a statement Tuesday night.

-In the runup to what has been the most expensive House special election race so far this year, the two have been blanketing the airwaves with attack ads.
-Turner has accused Brown of "using office to enrich friends, family" and herself, voting as a member of Cuyahoga County Council to award multimillion-dollar contracts to her boyfriend's company.
-Brown's campaign and supporters often argue she'll be a representative who can work with Mr. Biden to bring results, rather than challenge the party's establishment from the left.
+In the runup to what has been the most expensive House special election race so far this year, the two had been blanketing the airwaves with attack ads.
+Turner had accused Brown of "using office to enrich friends, family" and herself, voting as a member of Cuyahoga County Council to award multimillion-dollar contracts to her boyfriend's company.
+Brown's campaign and supporters often argued she'll be a representative who can work with Mr. Biden to bring results, rather than challenge the party's establishment from the left.

 "You need a candidate that once they get to Washington, they can get right in and get something done.
 You don't need somebody who's going to go there and talk about tearing the place up, doing all that," Congressman Bennie Thompson of Mississippi said at a late July event for Brown.